Column: Don't expect to see Kaepernick on an NFL field soon

 No less of a coach than Pete Carroll of the Seattle Seahawks believes that Colin Kaepernick is ''a starter in this league,'' whatever that means.

-It certainly doesn't mean Kaepernick will have a job in the NFL this upcoming season.
-Not in Seattle, which declined to sign him, and probably not among the other 30 teams that - in different circumstances - would be lining up to outbid each other to sign a quarterback of his talent.
+It certainly doesn't mean Kaepernick will have a job in the NFL this coming season.
+Not in Seattle, which declined to sign him, and probably not among the other 30 teams that - under different circumstances - would be lining up to outbid each other to sign a quarterback of his talent.

 A lot of NFL fans think that's a good thing.
-They hate the idea that Kaepernick wouldn't stand for his country's national anthem, and hate any suggestion that the team they love might sign a player so publicly out of touch with how they feel.
+They hate the idea that Kaepernick wouldn't stand during the playing of his country's national anthem, and hate any suggestion that the team they love might sign a player so publicly out of touch with how they feel.

 New York Giants co-owner John Mara said as much when he told The MMQB last month that Giants fans made it clear to him that Kaepernick - who the Giants were not pursuing - would not be welcome at the Meadowlands.